DragonelRoland/sports-editor/README.md

-# Sports Editor - AI Video Animation Platform
+# Performance Transfer Studio - AI Character Animation Platform

-A full-stack application that allows users to upload videos and transform them using AI-powered animation via Runway's Act Two API.
+A full-stack application that transfers performances between characters using Runway's Act Two API.
+Upload a character video and a reference performance, and watch the character mimic the reference's movements and expressions.

 ## Architecture